shriyavidwans/demo/README.md

 # demo
-This is my first gi repository
+This is my first git repository